OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 Any time user input can be converted to a non-String, like a date, numeric, boolean, enumerated type, etc. before it is appended to a query, or used to select a value to append to the query, this ensures it is safe to do so.

 Input validation is also recommended as a secondary defense in ALL cases, even when using bind variables as is discussed later in this article.
-More techniques on how to implement strong white list input validation is described in the [Input Validation Cheat Sheet](Input_Validation_Cheat_Sheet.md).
+More techniques on how to implement strong whitelist input validation is described in the [Input Validation Cheat Sheet](Input_Validation_Cheat_Sheet.md).

 ## Defense Option 4: Escaping All User-Supplied Input